2003

 ● Music is the flowing river that carries the vessel of your emotions.

 ● 8-27-2003: I just now finished watching the documentary movie, Bowling for Columbine, by Michael Moore.
 I started out expecting to agree with what I understood to be the film’s thesis, that the ready availability of guns to this country’s populace is a major cause of the staggering amount of gun violence here.
-But this thesis was roundly contradicted by some of the film’s own material (for example, the Canadians have a huge supply of guns in private hands, and yet they have an extremely low rate of gun violence).
+But this thesis is roundly contradicted by some of the film’s own material (for example, the Canadians have a huge supply of guns in private hands, and yet they have an extremely low rate of gun violence).
 Then I thought the conclusion might somehow involve the American historical character, our hostile and violent treatment of those who would stand in our way.
-But this notion is expressly contradicted by Moore, for instance, citing the actions of Germany in World War II, a country which now has one of the lowest incidences of firearm violence, only a tiny fraction of that in the United States.
+But this notion, too, is expressly contradicted by Moore—for instance, citing the actions of Germany in World War II, a country which now has one of the lowest incidences of firearm violence, only a tiny fraction of that in the United States.
 At several places in the movie, Moore asks, “What is it about the U.S. that causes such an astonishingly high rate of gun violence here?”
 It’s a question that Moore never explicitly answers, but which, in the course of viewing the movie, one senses Moore is attempting to implicitly answer.
-In thinking back on the movie as a whole, however, I can’t determine what the answer was.
-I’m at a loss to make out just what the film’s point is.
+In thinking back on the movie as a whole, however, I can’t determine what the answer is.
+I’m at a loss to make out the film’s point.

 [Later note (2021): I’ll venture my own point on the topic: Prevalent gun ownership may not be sufficient for widespread gun violence, but it’s necessary for it.
 And where gun violence is rampant, and you can’t readily identify another factor that could more easily or conveniently be controlled that would solve the problem, you must change the condition you know would solve it: you must significantly reduce the prevalence of guns (widespread gun violence is too high a price to pay for so-called gun rights).]

-● 8-31-2003: Concerning people who oppose hunting on the grounds that it’s cruel to animals; is it less cruel to kill cattle in a slaughterhouse?
+● 8-31-2003: Concerning the opposition to hunting on the grounds that it’s cruel to animals, is it less cruel to kill cattle in a slaughterhouse?
 (If the hunter did not eat game, he’d eat beef instead.)
-Moreover, I’d rather die of a gunshot than of what naturally kills animals in the wild: being eaten by other animals, or expiring slowly of illness or injury without medical care, or of thirst or starvation.
+Moreover, I’d rather die of a gunshot wound than of what naturally kills animals in the wild: being eaten—alive—by other animals, or expiring slowly of illness or injury without medical care, or of thirst or starvation.

 ● To religious fundamentalists who “martyr” themselves in killing people whom they believe are enemies of their religion, I would pose this question: If death is beneficial to you, why is it not beneficial to those you murder?
 (And presumably the idea is to hurt, not help, the enemy.)